Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 Examples: oscilloscope_coupling('CH2', 'AC') sets the coupling of the channel 2 to AC. oscilloscope_coupling('CH2') returns the current coupling of the channel 2.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the coupling of one of the channels of the oscilloscope.
-If there is a second argument this will be set as a new coupling.
+If there is a second argument it will be set as a new coupling.
 If there is no second argument the current coupling for the specified channel is returned.<br/>
 ### oscilloscope_impedance(*impedance)
 ```python3
 oscilloscope_impedance(*impedance)